 Research and CEC's Commitment to Quality

 CEC believes that a continuous quality improvement system is necessary to monitor the delivery of services as well as maintain and enhance program fidelity.
-In adherence to those principals of quality, research on CEC programs has been pivotal in serving as a measure of achievement and has helped to fulfill the vision of John J. Clancy, CEC Chairman/CEO to provide quality and effective reentry treatment programs to offenders.
+In adherence to those principles of quality, research on CEC programs has been pivotal in serving as a measure of “what works” in providing quality and effective reentry treatment programs for offenders.